 - Place ribs on grill (underside of ribs faced down) and cook over indirect heat, (medium heat 350-400 degrees) in a covered grill for 15-20 minutes.
 Flip ribs over, brush with additional marinade and grill additional 15 minutes.

 - To finish ribs, move ribs over direct heat and continue cooking ribs uncovered.
-Baste ribs and flip every couple of minutes to avoid burning ribs but you do want a little bit of char for flavor and texture.
+Baste ribs with honey and flip every couple of minutes to avoid burning ribs but you do want a little bit of char for flavor and texture.
 Grill over medium heat additional 10 minutes.
 This is for baby back ribs, times will be longer for larger ribs.